BeeGroup-cimne/social_ES/README.md

 # socioeconomic_ES

-This is a Python library to ingest the most updated Spanish socioeconomic data regarding ....bla bla bla.
+This is a Python library to ingest the most updated Spanish socioeconomic data regarding [these](./social_ES/collections.yaml) domains.

 ## How to install the library?
 1- Download the repository in your own system: git clone